espoirMur/my-blog-gastby/source/_posts/2021-10-17-how-i-break-up-with-pip-and-fall-in-love-with-poetry-my-new-girlfriend.md

 Before moving to the next step you need to make sure you can generate the top-level dependencies for your project, to do that you will need a package called [pipdeptree](https://pypi.org/project/pipdeptree/) .
 For context, the top-level dependencies are the root of your dependencies tree.
 What is even the dependency tree?
 Each package you install using `pip` has the other dependencies that rely on it.
 And before installing a new package it installs his top-level dependencies.
-For example, pandas is a package but `pandas` depends on `numpy`, if you install pandas it install also numpy as a dependent.
+For example, pandas is a package but `pandas` depends on `numpy`{:.language-clojure .highlihgt}, if you install pandas it install also numpy as a dependent.